xpack-dev-tools/arm-none-eabi-gcc-xpack/README-BUILD.md

 For various reasons, parallel builds for some components fail with errors like 'vfork: insufficient resources'.
-Thus, occasionally parallel build are disabled.
+Thus, occasionally parallel builds are disabled.

 ### Building GDB on macOS